randyzwitch/RSiteCatalyst/README.md

 report.data <- QueueRanked(reportsuite.id, date.from, date.to, metrics, elements)
 ```

 You may also wish to set any of the 6 optional named parameters.
-While you can specify more than one element with _selected_, at this point, the 1.4 API only supports this for the first element specified.
+The 1.4 API only supports this for the first element specified.
+In the example below, _selected_ applies to the first element, _page_.

 ```
 date.from <- "2014-01-01"